Proudly Serving Clarksburg, Morgantown, Pittsburgh & Nearby!1-724-246-6716

 |Ability To Lift Home Back To Level|

 At Baker's Waterproofing our team of in-house foundation experts has warrantied solutions for structural issues related to settling foundations of all types.
-Our foundation push pier systems include a 25-year warranty against manufacturing defects, as well as our own performance warranty.
+Our foundation push pier systems include a warranty for the life of the structure that is transferable.

 If you would like a free foundation push pier installation quote, we're ready to help you!
 Call or e-mail us today to schedule an on-site consultation and written quote!

-We're proud to serve Washington, Bethel Park, Greensburg, and many other parts of Western PA, Northern West Virginia, and Eastern Ohio.
+We're proud to serve Pittsburgh, Morgantown, Clarksburg, and many other parts of Western PA, Northern West Virginia, and Eastern Ohio.

 Total Foundation Replacement involves excavating the dirt around the home to expose the damaged foundation.
 Anything around the foundation, including gardens, foliage, patios, etc. must also be removed.
 That foundation is them removed and replaced.